TheWanderingCrow/the-nest/content/about/_index.md

 ## About Me

-My name Crow and my primary work is in the devops field with some security advising on the side.
+My name is Crow and my primary work is in the devops field with some security advising on the side.
 I'm a huge fan of selfhosting and that's primarily why I started this site.
 The intent of this site is honestly just for me to have a place to log what I'm working on across my various hobbies.
 If you find